Agents API

 6. Sandboxing arbitrary code execution

-We’ll assume that you already understand Inspect Solvers and Tools (please review those articles as required before proceeding).
+We’ll assume that you have already covered the basics of Solvers, Tools, and Agents (please review those articles as required before proceeding).

 Use of metadata